fmind/gcp-llm-serving-benchmarks/README.md

 # GCP LLM Serving Benchmarks

 This project provides a comprehensive benchmark analysis of various solutions for serving Large Language Models (LLMs) on Google Cloud Platform (GCP).
-The goal is to evaluate the scalability, performance, and cost-effectiveness of each approach to provide clear guidance for deploying production-grade LLM applications.
+The goal is to evaluate the scalability, performance, and cost-effectiveness of each approach to provide clear guidance for deploying LLM applications.

-This benchmark focuses on managed and performance-optimized solutions, deliberately excluding basic, non-specialized deployments.

 ---